Restorative Dentistry

 Fixed Bridges

+A dental bridge is a fixed (nonremovable) appliance and is an excellent way to replace missing teeth.
 A dental bridge covers or "bridges" the gap between missing teeth.
-After you lose a tooth, your dentist may suggest that you get a bridge.
-A bridge can keep your other teeth from moving out of place.
+A bridge prevents your remaining teeth from drifting out of position and helps to maintain facial shape.
+Bridges not only restore your smile but also restore chewing and speaking ability.
 Once a bridge is placed, it works just like your natural teeth.

 Professional Laboratory Support